 Our Mentorship Program connects sustainability staff and faculty with peers to share knowledge, cooperate on projects and advance the field of higher education sustainability.
 It provides a semi-structured process to facilitate ongoing collaboration between mentors and mentees, who are matched based on desired goals, relevant experience and overall expertise.
-Applications are due by August 4.
+Applications to participate are accepted each summer.
 If you have any questions, please contact Daita Serghi.

 Participants in the program are selected and matched by AASHE staff based on applications received through an annual call for mentors and mentees held each summer.
 It is possible that not all applicants will be provided a match.